MicrosoftDocs/windows-dev-docs/hub/apps/get-started/uno-simple-photo-viewer.md

 </Page>
 ```

-Recall that the desktop application also had a `MainWindow.xaml.cs` file that contained the code-behind for the view.
-In the Uno Platform project, the code-behind for the `MainPage` view is contained in the `MainPage.xaml.cs` file.
-Copy the methods and `Images` member from the `MainWindow.xaml.cs` file and paste them into the `MainPage.xaml.cs` file.
-The `MainPage.xaml.cs` file should look like this:
+Recall that the desktop solution also had a `MainWindow.xaml.cs` file that contained code-behind which corresponds to the view.
+In the Uno Platform project, the code-behind for the `MainPage` view we've copied into is contained in the `MainPage.xaml.cs` file.

+To bring this codebehind multiplatform, we should first move the following into the `MainPage.xaml.cs` file:

+- `Images` property: Provides the `GridView` with an observable collection of image files

+- Contents of constructor: Calls `GetItemsAsync()` to populate the `Images` collection with items representing image files

+- Remove the manual modification of the `ImageGridView` control's `ItemsSource` property

+- `ImageGridView_ContainerContentChanging` method: Used as part of a [strategy](https://learn.microsoft.com/windows/uwp/debug-test-perf/optimize-gridview-and-listview#update-listview-and-gridview-items-progressively) to progressively load `GridView` items as they are scrolled into view

+- `ShowImage` method: Loads the image files into the `GridView`

+- `GetItemsAsync` method: Gets the image asset files from the `Samples` folder

+- `LoadImageInfoAsync` method: Constructs a `ImageFileInfo` object from a created `StorageFile`

+After moving everything over, `MainPage.xaml.cs` should now look like this:

 ```csharp
 using Microsoft.UI.Xaml.Controls;